IshadP/Vault/content/1-Product Design/Conversational User Interface.md

 ### Context aware designs:
 Create systems which are aware and responsive to user context.
 These can be based on user data collected from various resources.
 ### Emotional Intelligence:
 Recognise voice, pitch, tone to understand user's emotions and do sentiment analysis, thus enhancing significance of interaction.
+Keep messages concise clear, easy to understand and incorporate traits of brand.
 ### Clear Objectives and Constraints
 Avoid designing a universal agent and define limits and use cases clearly.
 Have a clear purpose and list of task that AI chat bot should accomplish.
 ### Prioritize transparency and control